How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Even though turmeric has soothing properties, clay can still irritate sensitive skin.
 Start with every 10 days and increase to weekly only if tolerated.

-Patch test first: Apply small amount to jawline and wait 24 hours.
+Patch test first: Apply a small amount to your jawline and wait 24 hours.
 See our sensitive skin guide.

 Warning Signs You're Over-Masking